-As noted below in Table 99 and Table 100 and in Section 5.6.5.3 and Section 5.6.5.10, LAGC IFQ businesses participate in a range of other fisheries in the New England and Mid-Atlantic regions.
+As noted below in Table 102 and Table 103 and in Section 5.6.5.3 and Section 5.6.5.10, LAGC IFQ businesses participate in a range of other fisheries in the New England and Mid-Atlantic regions.
 Once fishermen use up their allocated quota, any savings in trips or trip time may be utilized for other activities like vessel maintenance, travel, other jobs, or participation in other fisheries.
 The management strategies used in these other fisheries varies considerably, and the potential impacts of a possession limit increase in the LAGC IFQ fishery is linked to the ability for LAGC IFQ vessels to redirect effort into them.
 For example, the Surf Clam/Ocean Quahog and part of the Northeast Multispecies fisheries use vessel or sector level allocations as part of their management, while other fisheries such as Black Sea Bass, Summer Flounder, Scup, and squid (longfin and illex) use fleet level catch and landings limits.
 While not discussed for each specific fishery, the impacts of increasing the LAGC IFQ possession limit on other fisheries is likely to vary, and would be driven by a wide range of factors including current management strategies of each fishery, the suite of permit holdings for an individual vessel, their current LAGC IFQ quota holdings, and geographic proximity to other fisheries, among other things.
+However, fleet level analysis imputes the saved DAS with higher possession limits that could potentially be used beneficially in other fisheries with an assumption that most of the other fisheries have capacities to absorb saved DAS from the LAGC IFO fishery to boost IFO fishermen's income (Table 135).